 No. If a product has sold at least once since being published, it will not be hidden.

-Q: Does this only apply to Designers with more than 100,000 products?
+Q: Does this only apply to Creators with more than 100,000 products?

 This optimization does apply to everyone, even if they have less than 100,000 products.
 If a product is hidden, the product should be reviewed to determine what can be improved – e.g. is the product optimized for SEO, has the product ever been properly promoted, is the design up to the same quality as other products in the marketplace?